Zuzanna Pajorska

 3. Open banking

-Another one is closely related to the above two trends in the banking industry, namely open banking and open X.
+Another one is closely related to the above two trends in the entire banking industry, namely open banking and open X.

 In the not-too-distant future, we are facing an evolution of the financial market on a scale we had not previously anticipated.
 Open Banking is one part of this broad landscape.
-Open banking refers to sharing customer data between banks and other financial institutions, such as accounts, transactions made, choosing banking products, and other financial information with third-party providers.
+Open banking refers to sharing customer data between banks and other financial institutions, such as bank accounts, transactions made, choosing banking products, and other financial information with third-party providers.

 Open interfaces (open APIs), in turn, are increasingly being made available to third parties – to offer more access and modern services to their users and consumers, banks are increasingly partnering with FinTechs, specialized technology companies.

-This is because such institutions need to start making advanced services available to customers, for example, real-time management of personal finances on a single platform for all accounts held by the customer across all banks.
+This is because financial institutions need to start making advanced services available to customers, for example, real-time management of personal finances on a single platform for all accounts held by the customer across all banks.

-It is important to remember that customer satisfaction currently plays a crucial role in the e-banking market, and the rise in end-user expectations is a challenge for the financial industry.
+It is important to remember that customer satisfaction currently plays a crucial role in the e-banking market, and the rise in end-user expectations is a challenge for the financial and banking industry.
 Significantly, this trend will remain the same in future as it increases with the development of FinTech.
 Capgemini data shows that as many as 75% of customers appreciate and enjoy their experiences and interactions with FinTech organizations.

 multiple data sources in digital banking